Practice overview

 Recent work

-- Representing a solicitor in a £2m claim for negligence and breach of fiduciary duty arising out of a property development.
+- Representing a solicitor in a £2m claim for negligence and breach of fiduciary duty arising out of a property development, proceeding to a multi-day trial in the High Court.

 - Advising on whether a conveyancing solicitor was liable in negligence for failing to advise vendors on how to complete a property information form.